-Away from the crowds of Bali, the Indonesian island of Lombok is a colourful, undeveloped land of treasures.
+Away from the crowds of Bali, Indonesian island Lombok is a colourful, pristine land of treasures.

 Unspoilt beaches, coral-filled waters, forest-clad mountains and refreshing waterfalls – Lombok has everything you could want for an affordable and relaxing island break.
 And best of all, it’s just a short trip away.